Clash by Night (play): Current

 Clash by Night is still performed today.
 John Mossman directed a revival in 2006 at Chicago's The Artistic Home that brought rave reviews, including Time Out:

 The latest of Artistic Home's resurrections of great writers' assumed-dead works, Mossman's razor-sharp production slices open Odet's hard-boiled poem of the people.
 What's revealed is utterly devastating.

 An earlier revival was by John McCormack's All Seasons Theater Group, a 1998 production with actress Jodie Markell.
 Peter Marks reviewed in The New York Times:

 Clash by Night is best known as a flaccid 1952 B movie, directed by Fritz Lang and starring Barbara Stanwyck, that chronicles Mae's anguish in her marriage to a simple, hard-working guy, and her subsequent affair with a complicated, drifting layabout.
 The filmmaker tried to inject some energy by transplanting the story to California (and, for some reason, the fishing industry) and tacking on a happy ending.
 (In the play, Mae's affair comes to a violent end; in the movie, she ends the affair and goes back to her bland but loving husband.)
 The revival, directed by Richard Caliban, returns the play to its more credible roots, Staten Island just before the American entry into World War II.
 Mr. Caliban understands that this is, more than anything else, a period piece, the period marking the growing power and prominence of the blue-collar class.
 The director immerses us in a specific time and place; the evening begins with a young couple performing, in reverse chronological order, the dance crazes and musical styles of the last half of the 20th century, until they arrive in the summer of 1941 on Mae and Jerry's suitably ramshackle porch, designed by George Xenos.
 Still, even with global war looming, Odets and Ms. Markell can make it seem as if the only significant problem in the world is Mae's paralyzing depression.
 Because some of the other actors are not playing at Ms. Markell's level, the focus on Mae's hollowed-out life is all the more intense.
 Some of the best moments in Clash by Night, in fact, occur as Ms. Markell stands on the porch, a remote figure commenting on the folly of her existence.

 Titles

 The Matthew Arnold poem has been a source for numerous titles, including Norman Mailer's The Armies of the Night and Clifford Irving's On a Darkling Plain.
-The 1964 British film Clash by Night carries an identical title, but it is a different story, not based on Odets play.
+The 1964 British film Clash by Night is a different story, not based on Odets' play.